-Mobile Suit Gundam Thunderbolt: December Sky will be the first anime to ever be released on 4K UHD (Ultra High Definition) Blu-ray.
-The 4K UHD Blu-ray will be released by Bandai Visual in Japan on December 22, 2016.
+Mobile Suit Gundam Thunderbolt: December Sky was the first anime to ever be released on 4K UHD (Ultra High Definition) Blu-ray.
+The 4K UHD Blu-ray was released by Bandai Visual in Japan on December 22, 2016.

 Man oh man, has it been ages since I watched a Gundam show...
 Sure, there was this Iron-Blooded orphans thing, but Gundam as entitled - that has been escaping my radar for years now.
 Why, you may ask?
 It's quite simple.
 For a hardcore fan Gundams ended around Turn A and the only reasonable approach to the topic were either the Unicorn or (loosely) 00.